 GROWING UP WITH NATURE

-Growing up across the street from a large forest and only a short walk to Burnaby Lake Park and a kilometre from Deer Lake Park, I can say that nature influenced me at an early age.
+Growing up across the street from a large forest and only a short walk to Burnaby Lake Park and a slightly longer walk to Deer Lake Park, I can say that nature influenced me at an early age.
 These were my playgrounds as a child.
 During the summers of my childhood, I fondly remember family camping trips to various provincial and federal parks throughout British Columbia and parts of Alberta, Canada.
 Having also lived in the town of Nelson, I used to explore the surrounding mountains and streams far into the wilderness in search of lost silver mines.
 My first job out of high school was working as a surveyor for a logging company, and later after attending art school, where I studied Fine Arts and also anthropology and archaeology, I took an archaeology field school course and ended up working as an archaeologist/field artist for four years.
 Today I live 10-minutes from mountains, forests, streams, and lakes.
 Travel down my street, turn north at any number of forested roadways and you will find yourself in an untamed, rugged wilderness.

-My artwork is an extension of my lifelong passion of exploring natural history, its beautiful landscapes, fauna, insects, and animals.
+My artwork is an extension of my lifelong passion for exploring natural history, its beautiful landscapes, fauna, insects, and animals.
 I hope people will appreciate and even be inspired to go out and explore nature because of the natural beauty I present in my unique art.

-• Click on the image to enlarge •
+• Click on the below images to enlarge •